[NEW] GoFundMe’s latest report: The Social State of Giving

 6. The Specifics

-While you’ll want to be sure a Content Management System will help you achieve your goals, here are some specific details you’ll want to compare from each system to help you figure out which is best for your organization.
+While you’ll want to be sure a Content Management System will help you achieve your goals, here are some specific details you’ll want to compare each system to help you figure out which is best for your organization.

 • Cost (implementation and ongoing)